 Shell Energy is looking into expanding into European markets and has already started providing energy services in Germany.

-Shell Energy has a score of ‘Great’, 3.9 out of 5 stars, on the review site Trustpilot.
-This score is based on over 51,000 reviews.
-Only 15% of respondents rated the company with the most negative, ‘Bad’ rating.
+Shell Energy for Business has a score of ‘Excellent’, 4.8 out of 5 stars, on the review site Trustpilot.
+This score is based on 102 reviews - it looks as though Shell Energy have recently split their Trustpilot between home customers and business customers, hence the low number of reviews at the moment.
+Only 5% of respondents rated the company with the most negative, ‘Bad’ rating.

 Shell Energy have a range of business energy tariffs available for commercial customers.
 They are dependent on the size of your business.
 Tariffs are based on business size – with different tariffs available for small or micro businesses and larger businesses.
 Energy usage allows Shell Energy to offer preferential business energy deals.

 All electricity is guaranteed to be 100% renewable for each of the business tariffs.
 Prices are fixed so your business has security on costs for the duration of the contract.
 You can choose from a range of meters.
-Shell Energy tariffs are available on standard, smart, pre-pay and multi-sit and half-hourly meters, where applicable.
+Shell Energy tariffs are available on standard, smart, pre-pay, multi-sit, and half-hourly meters, where applicable.

 The three main Shell Energy tariffs are: